 Why Choose a 60L Backpack?

-They’re especially popular among minimalist long-term travellers who want to avoid checked baggage fees while still carrying everything they need.
+They’re especially popular among minimalist long-term travelers who want to avoid checked baggage fees while still carrying everything they need.
 And thanks to modern design and materials, today’s 60L packs are lighter, more breathable, and more comfortable than ever.

 If you’re unsure whether to size up or down, start with 60L.
 It offers room to grow (or compress), and can easily double as both your checked bag and everyday base.
+If you are going on city breaks or short-term trips, then we would opt for a 40l backpack.

 FAQs: Best 60L Backpacks